alcotronic/lighthouse-automation/README.md

 ## Backend

 The backend is based on nestjs and uses chrome-launcher (https://github.com/GoogleChrome/chrome-launcher), so some kind of installation of chrome or chromium is needed.
+MongoDB is used as database and redis for the job queues.
 The backend still needs some rework.

 ### Backend Development server

+For developing I added a docker-compose file with dockers for MongoDB and Redis..

 Run `nx serve lha-backend` for a dev server.
 Navigate to http://localhost:3000/.
 The app will automatically reload if you change any of the source files.